Rainwater harvesting

 Configuration of domestic rainwater harvesting system in Uganda.
 Rain that falls on the roof of the building is transferred through the guttering to the storage tank.

-Rainwater harvesting (RWH) is the collection and storage of rain water, rather than allowing it to run off.
+Rainwater harvesting (RWH) is the collection and storage of rainwater, rather than allowing it to run off.
 Rainwater is collected from a roof-like surface and redirected to a tank, cistern, deep pit (well, shaft, or borehole), aquifer, or a reservoir with percolation, so that it seeps down and restores the ground water.
 Rainwater harvesting differs from stormwater harvesting as the runoff is typically collected from roofs and other area surfaces for storage and subsequent reuse.
 Its uses include watering gardens, livestock, irrigation, domestic use with proper treatment, and domestic heating.
 The harvested water can also be used for long-term storage or groundwater recharge.

 Rainwater harvesting is one of the simplest and oldest methods of self-supply of water for households, having been used in South Asia and other countries for many thousands of years.
 Civilizations such as the Romans developed extensive water collection systems, including aqueducts and rooftop channels, which laid the groundwork for many of the modern gutter-based systems still in use today.
-Installations can be designed for different scales, including households, neighborhoods, and communities, and can also serve institutions such as schools, hospitals, and other public facilities.
+Installations can be designed for different scales, including households, neighbourhoods, and communities, and can also serve institutions such as schools, hospitals, and other public facilities.